AnXh3L0/infuse/content/en/learning-path/1/module-2.md

 weight = 2
 title = "Interpersonal Skills for Malicious Infrastructure/Phishing Response" description = "Sorem ipsum dolor sit amet, consectetur adipiscing elit.
 Etiam eu turpis molestie, dictum est a, mattis tellus.
-Sed dignissim, metus nec fringilla accumsan, risus sem sollicitudin lacus, ut interdum tellus elit sed risus." categories = ["Introduction"] objective = "After completing this subtopic,  practitioners will be able to support those who might have received or clicked on malicious emails or links  in a responsible way, embodying empathy and focusing on harm reduction informed by the targeted person’s own threat model." usecase = "In almost every intervention or support case, practitioners will be working directly with persons affected by an attack or attempted attack.
-This can often be a stressful and anxiety-inducing experience for targeted persons, and every practitioner should know how to mitigate those pressures."
+Sed dignissim, metus nec fringilla accumsan, risus sem sollicitudin lacus, ut interdum tellus elit sed risus."
 +++

+## Use Case

+In almost every intervention or support case, practitioners will be working directly with persons affected by an attack or attempted attack.
+This can often be a stressful and anxiety-inducing experience for targeted persons, and every practitioner should know how to mitigate those pressures.

+## Objectives

+After completing this subtopic,  practitioners will be able to support those who might have received or clicked on malicious emails or links  in a responsible way, embodying empathy and focusing on harm reduction informed by the targeted person’s own threat model.

+---

-## Foundational Knowledge
+## Foundation Knowledge

 The Security Education Companion contains a multitude of advice on thoughtful, careful, harm-reducing ways to interact as a technology helper.
-If you are not already familiar with this type of content, we highly advise reviewing the resources in Security Education 101.
+If you are not already familiar with this type of content, we highly advise reviewing the resources in [Security Education 101](https://www.securityeducationcompanion.org/articles).

 After reading through the above resources, you should be able to do the following: